Eclipseramiss/BHPAI/README.md

 The model is trained on a specific dataset and its performance may vary significantly on samples from different distributions, malware families, compiler toolchains, packers, and software ecosystems.

 Benchmark results should not be interpreted as a guarantee of real-world detection performance.

+The dynamic sandbox is a user-mode isolation environment and does not provide the same level of isolation as hypervisor-based or kernel-assisted sandboxes.

 BHPAI should be used as an additional analysis and research tool alongside established security solutions and professional malware analysis techniques.